Police respond to "active shooter incident" at Allen Premium Outlets in Texas

 Allen police reported an "active situation" at Allen Premium Outlets, and asked the public to "avoid the area."
 Video posted to social media captured the sound of gunfire and panic among people in the mall's parking lot.

-The Collin County Sheriff's Office told CBS Texas that the scene has been secured and that the shooter is dead.
-No furtherdetails were provided.
+The Collin County Sheriff's Office later told CBS Texas that the scene had been secured and that the shooter was dead.
+No further details were provided.

 There was also no immediate word on whether there were injuries or fatalities in the shooting itself.